-The damage to the body cased by E. coli (usually E. coli O157:H7) comes from the production of toxins called Shiga toxins produced by the E. coli bacterium in the colon of the person with E. coli food poisoning.
+The damage to the body cased by E. coli (usually E. coli O157:H7) comes from the production of compounds called Shiga toxins, which are produced by the E. coli bacterium in the colon of the person with E. coli food poisoning.

 Shiga toxin-producing E. coli (STEC) causes a condition known as hemorrhagic colitis, which causes the bloody diarrhea associated with E. coli O157:H7 infections.
-In severe cases of E. coli colitis a colectomy (surgery to remove part or all of the colon) may be required.
-Read E. coli colectomy information.
+In severe cases of E. coli colitis, a colectomy (surgery to remove part or all of the colon) may be required.
+Read about E. coli colectomy information.

 The ability of the toxins to pass through cell barriers is possibly due to the increased permeability of the intestinal epithelial cells resulting from effects of the body’s own immune system.
 The body increases permeability of cell barriers so that important cells of the immune system (neutrophils/PMN’s) can reach the E. coli infection.
 Shiga toxin may use this opportunity to break through the walls of the digestive tract,1 enter the blood stream, and bind white blood cells for transport to locations such as the kidney or brain.

-Our E. coli lawyers have won millions for E. coli poisoning victims and their families.
-They have appeared on CBS News, Fox News and numerous local stations.
+Our E. coli lawyers have won millions for our clients.
+They have appeared on CBS News, Fox News, and numerous local stations.
 Our law firm is listed in U.S. News and World Report’s The Best Law Firms in America.
-You can contact them for a free E. coli case review (click here now).